 This vast region is also home to spectacular cities.
 From the coastline, there’s star-studded Nice, while Marseille and Avignon are excellent for sightseeing tours.
 Charming communes like Les Baux-de-Provence and Saint-Rémy-de-Provence are perfect for escaping the crowds and avoiding mainstream restaurants.
 For art, we recommend Antibes or to discover the land of luxury perfumery, visit the town of Grasse.
 And finally, for the best white wine estates, head to Cassis.

-Another favorite is Aix-en-Provence, birthplace of post-impressionist painter Paul Cézanne.
-There’s a fantastic walking trail that links sites such as his childhood home, his former studio and parts of the surrounding countryside that served as inspiration to much of his work.
-Beyond the history and art scene, the city is also a gateway to the wider Coteaux d'Aix-en-Provence AOC, which is the second largest Provençal wine appellation with over 50 different communes across the west and northwest of the region.
+Another favorite is Aix-en-Provence, the birthplace of post-impressionist painter Paul Cézanne.
+There’s a fantastic walking trail that links sites such as his childhood home, his former studio and parts of the surrounding countryside that served as an inspiration to much of his work.
+Beyond the history and art scene, the city is also a gateway to the wider Coteaux d'Aix-en-Provence AOC, which is the second-largest Provençal wine appellation with over 50 different communes across the west and northwest of the region.

 If you’re looking for an island escape or a romantic excursion for just the two of you, let us whisk you off to Corsica on a private plane.

 Most of Provence has a Mediterranean climate, and this is characterized by hot and dry summers with mild winters.
 Every season offers a unique advantage in this large region, and it’s also good to note that there are micro-climates and local variations.
 These range from the Alpine climate inland to the continental climate in the northern Vaucluse.

 To see the quintessential lavender fields, arrive in the summer from late June to August.
 Sunflowers also bloom in July.
 If you want to avoid the busy tourist period, arrive during or just after the spring shoulder season.